Project-Books/book-project/README.md

 3. Start the MySQL database using `docker-compose up -d mysql phpmyadmin`
     - May need to add `sudo` to this command on Unix
 4. Run the project from your IDE

-### Access site

-After following the instructions for running the app above, go to `localhost:8080`.
-Then, log in with the details below:
-- Username: `user`
-- Password: `password`

 ### Fixing Lombok errors